Center for Sustainable Global Enterprise

 The Center for Sustainable Global Enterprise (CSGE) is a center of applied research, learning and practice in the Samuel Curtis Johnson Graduate School of Management (Johnson) at Cornell University.

 History

-In 2002, motivated by his desire to see the Johnson Graduate School of Management continue as a provider of solutions to difficult challenges of our day, the late Samuel C. Johnson endowed the SC Johnson Professorship in Sustainable Global Enterprise.
+In 2002 the late Samuel C. Johnson endowed the SC Johnson Professorship in Sustainable Global Enterprise.
 He stipulated that the Professorships’ role be to enhance students' understanding of global sustainability and prepare them for management of equitable, as well as economically and environmentally sustainable enterprises.
 Stuart Hart assumed the SC Johnson Professorship in 2003.

 A second gift provided an initial endowment and operating funds to establish the Center for Sustainable Global Enterprise in 2004 with Stuart Hart as its Founding Director.
 Mark Milstein became the full-time Director of the Center in 2006, with Dr. Hart continuing as the Samuel C. Johnson Professor in Sustainable Global Enterprise.

 Approach

 The Center frames global sustainability challenges as business opportunities, and works with firms to specify innovative, entrepreneurial, and new business alternatives they can implement in the marketplace.
 Its programs include those focused on market and enterprise creation (particularly in low income communities), clean technology innovation and sustainable finance.